superlloyd/Galador.Reflection/serializer.md

 If your application load multiple version of the same assembly the deserialization behavior is unfortunately undefined at the moment.

-Also if a class define member with the same name than one of its base type, this member will never be saved.
+If a class define member with the same name than one of its base type, this member will never be saved.

+*.NET Core* does not support `ISerializable`, to write compatible stream disable support for this interface via `ObjectWriter.Settings.IgnoreISerializable`.

+There is a limited support for `DataContractAttribute` (but NO support for `DataMemberAttribute`) however this attribute is not supported on Android/iOS.
+However this attribute is just replaced with `SerializationNameAttribute` that will work on all platform.